Preheat the grill to medium-high heat.

 Add all the ingredients to a medium saucepan and bring to a boil over high heat.
 Reduce the heat and simmer, stirring occasionally, until the tomatoes have dissolved and what remains is a thick jam-like consistency, about 1 hour.
 Cool before serving.
 The jam can be stored in an airtight mason jar for up to 2 weeks in your refrigerator.

-Cook's Note: This is a great recipe to double up on when tomatoes are at their ripest and best during the summer months.
+Adding the ricotta cheese to the turkey burger mixture helps to keep it moist and flavorful without adding a lot of fat.
+This is a great recipe to double up on when tomatoes are at their ripest and best during the summer months.

 Recipe courtesy of The Neelys